wip/app/README.md

 ## About WIP

-Besides being a hopefully useful GitHub application, the WIP app is also meant as a reference implementation ([source code](https://github.com/wip/app)).
+Besides being a hopefully useful GitHub application, the WIP app is also meant as a reference implementation of a GitHub app built with [Probot](https://probot.github.io/) ([source code](https://github.com/wip/app)).
 I try to keep the complexity low and the code easy to follow.
 If you are thinking of creating your own GitHub app, the WIP might be a good starting point for you.

 Besides the code, I also made our [policies](https://github.com/wip/policies) good templates for your app.

+The WIP is deployed as serverless application to [Vercel](https://vercel.com/?utm_source=wip&utm_campaign=oss).
+The logs are drained to [Logflare](https://logflare.app/), which also provides the data source for the dashboard you see on [wip.vercel.app](https://wip.vercel.app).

 All revenue from the "pro" plan will be donated to [Processing | p5.js](https://donorbox.org/supportpf2019-fundraising-campaign) – one of the most diverse and impactful Open Source community there is.
 I only added the paid plan to make the WIP a real-life GitHub App example.
 If you cannot pay but depend on the pro features you can add your account with an explanation to the [`pro-plan-for-free.js` file](pro-plan-for-free.js).